Professor David Allsup

 • University of Newcastle, Professor J Allan.
 Constitutional genetics and chronic lymphocytic leukaemia.

-• Clinical trials unit, University of Leeds, member of the trial management group for the FLAIR randomised clinical trial, chief investigator Professor P Hillmen.
+• Clinical trials unit, University of Leeds, member of the trial management group for the FLAIR and STATIC randomised clinical trials, chief investigator Dr T Munir.

 Postgraduate research supervision